 500g (1 lb.) flour

 Salt and pepper

 250-500g (1/2-1 lb.) mixed cured meats (salumi) and cheeses (see Notes)

 5 whole eggs

-In a mixer, mix together the flour, lard, salt and pepper (and parmesan if using) with the paddle.
+In a mixer, mix together the dough ingredients with the paddle.
 Then drizzle in enough water to make a wet dough, usually about 1/2 as much as the flour by volume.
 Switch from paddle to dough hook and knead the dough on the lowest speed for about 5 minutes.
 (If not using a standing mixer, see Notes.)